Stock Analysis · AutoNation Inc (AN)

 • Used vehicle sales

-• Parts and service (maintenance/repair work and parts sales)
+• Parts and service (repairs, maintenance, and parts)

-• Finance and insurance (F&I) (commission-type income and product sales tied to vehicle transactions)
+• Finance and insurance (F&I) and other dealership-related revenue

 Key Figures